malinky/laravel-xero/README.md

 ## Usage

-The classes can be used by resolving from the Container or via the Facades.
-The examples below show the different methods of accessing a Xero Private Application and returning the contacts list.
+Use the classes by resolving from the Container or via the Facades.
+The examples below show different methods of accessing a Xero Private Application and returning the contacts list.
 The package also allows you to access Xero Partner or Public applications.

-### Dependency Injection
+### Automatic Injection

 ``` php
 use XeroPHP\Application\PrivateApplication;